Biden’s Climate Goals Rest on a 71-Year-Old Defense Law

 “If they’re talking to power-grid-equipment manufacturers, [who are] making X amount of products this year, the administration could say next year, ‘Why don’t you make 150 percent of that, and we’ll guarantee that you have a market for that,’” Tucker said.

 But the appeal of the DPA is about politics as much as it is about policy.
 It largely skirts the two biggest obstacles that the Biden administration has faced in its attempt to decarbonize the economy.
 The first is Congress, where Senators Joe Manchin and Kyrsten Sinema have blocked its domestic climate proposals.
 Of course, an executive order by definition evades Congress.
-The second is the judiciary branch, which can severely curtail the White House’s executive authority—and could soon diminish it significantly in West Virginia v.
+The second is the judicial branch, which can severely curtail the White House’s executive authority—and could soon diminish it significantly in West Virginia v.
 EPA, a case that the Supreme Court is due to rule on in days.
 On the courts front, Biden’s orders fit within a plain-text reading of the law.
 The law’s definition of national defense explicitly cites energy production as an industry that the government is allowed to buttress.
 And since 2009, Congress has instructed the government to favor renewable energy over fossil fuels in DPA actions whenever possible.
 This instruction was upheld by the Republican-led Congress (and signed by President Donald Trump) when it renewed the law in 2018.

 That’s not to say that the DPA goes totally unchecked.
 In future years, the administration may have to return to Congress to get more funding to execute its DPA authority, Tucker said.
 Though that is usually handled in the National Defense Authorization Act, which usually passes with bipartisan, filibuster-proof majorities.
 (The act is also up for renewal in 2025.)